carlo-colombo/CashSplitter/README.md

 - **Group Management**: Create expense groups with descriptions (e.g., "Trip to Paris", "Dinner with friends")
-- **Add Expenses**: Add expenses to groups that can be split equally among all participants, a selected subset, or with custom amounts for each participant
+- **Add Expenses**: Add expenses to groups with single or multiple payers that can be split equally among all participants, a selected subset, or with custom amounts for each participant
 - **Local Persistence**: All data is saved to browser local storage—no server required
 - **Group Overview**: View a list of your groups and access their details